thehub/hubspace/docs/source/migration.rst

 Usage
 -----
 Billable usage of resource by member.
 If usage is a room booking done for a meeting, usage structure may further contains other information related to that meeting.
 This information is used in publishing the event.
+Also referred as booking.
     - invoice_id: invoice id if usage is invoiced else null
+    - repetition_id: Id of recursive bookings series.
+It points to one of the existing booking from which other bookings are created.
+    - confirmed: Indicates if a booking is confirmed.
+If set to 0 booking is considerred tentative.

 Message Customization
 ---------------------